gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-Yellowsday, Peridot 13^th^, dawned clear and cold.
+The next dawned clear and cold.
 Most days did on Avaunt.
 Except during storms, the only clouds that flew higher than the mountain were old gray bulls spread so thin that they could hardly be seen.

 But there were no cloud bulls in the sky that morning, no stately white heifers pillowed on top of one another, no streaky calves barely